MicrosoftDocs/dynamics-365-unified-operations-public/articles/supply-chain/warehousing/supply-chain-management-warehouse-only-mode.md

 - _Warehouse worker_ - Working with daily warehouse processes

-## Why do I get the error "" when posting a counting journal?
+## Why do I get the error "No fiscal calendar has been defined for the ledger.
+In general ledger setup, select a fiscal calendar for the ledger." when posting a counting journal?

+Unless you setup the _Released products_ with an **Item model group** enabled with an _Inventory model_ as **Non-valuated** you will need to setup all the costing and general ledger setup data like the [_fiscal calendars_](../../finance/budgeting/fiscal-calendars-fiscal-years-periods.md).

 <!-- perlynne